 Face validity is very closely related to content validity.
-While content validity depends on a theoretical basis that a survey is assessing all domains of a certain criterion (e.g. does assessing addition skills yield a good measure for mathematical skills? – To answer this you have to know, what different kinds of arithmetic skills mathematical skills include.), face validity relates to whether a survey appears to be a good measure or not.
+While content validity depends on a theoretical basis that a survey is assessing all domains of a certain criterion (e.g. does assessing addition skills yield a good measure for mathematical skills?), face validity relates to whether a survey appears to be a good measure or not.
 This judgment is made on the “face” of the survey.

 This involves the correlation between the survey and a criterion variable (or variables) taken as representative of the construct.
 In other words, it compares the survey with other measures or outcomes (the criteria) already held to be valid.
 For example, employee selection surveys are often validated against measures of job performance (the criterion), and IQ surveys are often validated against measures of academic performance (the criterion).

 This refers to the degree to which the operationalization correlates with other measures of the same construct that are measured at the same time.
 When the measure is compared to another measure of the same type, they will be related (or correlated).
 Returning to the selection survey example, this would mean that the surveys are administered to current employees and then correlated with their scores on performance reviews.

 This refers to the degree to which the operationalization can predict (or correlate with) other measures of the same construct that are measured at some time in the future.
 Again, with the selection survey example, this would mean that the surveys are administered to applicants, all applicants are hired, their performance is reviewed at a later time, and then their scores on the two measures are correlated.